Skip to main content

 Best for: Mid-size to large contractors who need construction-specific accounting.

 Foundation is a full construction accounting platform that handles AIA billing, retention, certified payroll, and job costing.
-It’s more affordable than Sage but still requires significant setup.
+If payroll is a major concern, our best construction payroll software guide covers dedicated payroll platforms in more detail.
+Foundation is more affordable than Sage but still requires significant setup.
 If accounting is your primary concern and you want construction-specific features without the Sage price tag, Foundation is worth a look.

 The bidding process itself plays a role here too.
 If your estimates are off, your billing will never line up with reality.
 A solid bid management process feeds directly into more accurate invoicing.

 When choosing between these platforms, think about your project types first.
-If you mostly do residential work and want an all-in-one solution that won’t charge you per head, Projul is the practical choice.
-If you’re a large commercial GC running $50M+ in projects, Procore or Sage makes more sense.
-And if you’re a sub focused purely on the financial side, Knowify fills that niche well.
+If you mostly do residential work and want an all-in-one solution that will not charge you per head, Projul is the practical choice.
+If you are a large commercial GC running $50M+ in projects, Procore or Sage makes more sense.
+And if you are a sub focused purely on the financial side, Knowify fills that niche well.

 How to Speed Up Your Payment Cycle